Terms of Service

 - grant deskbird access to its premises and technical infrastructure to the extent necessary for deskbird to provide Services.

-- allow deskbird to include the Company’s name and logo in deskbird’s customer list on the deskbird website and in other online material of deskbird.
+- allow deskbird to include the Company’s name and logo in deskbird’s customer list on the deskbird website and in other online and offline material of deskbird.

 6.2.
 Fees and Payment